 Meanwhile, William and Charles’s oldest brother George was landlord of the Leden Porch Hall on Pembroke Street (now part of the Story Museum), and their youngest brother Henry was working as a coachman and living at 64 West Street on Osney Island.
 Henry had a wife, Mabel and 13-year-old daughter, Gertrude.
 George’s wife had recently died, leaving him to look after their three sons aged 12 to 15 (another child having died already).

 William Piesley senior died in December 1913; his son William junior continued as landlord of the Holly Bush until around 1937.
 By 1939 the pub had been taken over by Frederick Timms, who remained as landlord throughout the War and until around 1948, when he was replaced by Tom Rowe.
 Thomas Kernahan became the landlord in around 1955; by 1965 the pub was owned by Courage.
 Laurence Tripp arrived as landlord in around 1972.
 In 1993 an application to demolish a storage and functions building was refused by Oxford City Council, and around this time the pub closed for a while, to reopen in 1995 as Walter Mitty’s.
 By this time it was owned by the Abingdon brewery Morland & Co.
 By 2007 it had been bought by Greene King and had reverted to the name the Holly Bush Inn.
-It was bought by development company VO Properties from Greene King in 2014 and underwent a refit, but closed in 2015 and is currently awaiting redevelopment.
+It was bought by development company VO Properties from Greene King in 2014 and underwent a refit, but closed in 2015.

 Documents relating to the Holly Bush Inn held at the Oxfordshire History Centre, ref: B5/32